ilkkamtk/mpjakk/docs/w2-login.md

     export default Login;
    ```
 1. Change routing so that Login is the root ("/") instead of Home.
 Add also a new route for Home.
-1. Add form to RegisterForm.js with username, password, email and full_name fields and submit button
+1. Add form to RegisterForm.jsx with username, password, email and full_name fields and submit button
     * Use 'Using React Hooks...' article as an example to handle form events.
 Instead of using 'CustomHooks.js' as filename, use 'FormHooks.js' and useForm as the function name instead of useSignUpForm
        * You need to do changes to useForm function:
         ```javascript
-        // FormHooks.js:
+        // FormHooks.jsx:
       const useForm = (callback, initState) => {
         const [inputs, setInputs] = useState(initState);